Speech Delivery Tips

 You have to project your voice.
 Some people get nervous and mumble while giving public speeches.

 Improving your speech delivery is all about getting your message across, so make sure that everyone can hear you.
 If you have a microphone available, by all means use it.
+If not, simply concentrate on the person at the back of the room and imagine that you are speaking to them directly.
+This will ensure you pitch your voice at just the right level.

 Try to avoid speaking in a monotone fashion.
-In an effort to be clear and concise, people often become monotone, and that equals bored listeners.
+In an effort to be clear and concise, people often become monotone... and that equals bored listeners!

 While you don't want to go overboard and have too much emotion in your voice, you should be animated enough to let your listeners know that you are a human speaker and not an animatronic robot.